It’s back to the canvas, with new pencils, for the Copyright Amendment Bill

 Performers, musicians, actors, writers and publishers alike, have all awaited the President’s decision for a number of months – a decision that has been welcomed by industry representative and chairperson of the Copyright Coalition of SA, Collen Dlamini.
 “We have always maintained that the bill was unconstitutional because, if passed into law, it would have arbitrarily deprived SA artists and creatives of their access to the rewards of their own intellectual property.”

 The Copyright Amendment Bill has long been a source of heated debate and controversy in the protection of intellectual property rights in South Africa.
 For example, it proposes the adoption of fair use policies similar to those used in the United States – and even then, it cherry-picked the US-style policies without including the necessary checks and balances included in America’s legislation.
-On the other hand, there were some clauses that provided for royalty sharing by authors and performers with the owners of the copyright, which could be viewed positively as it was not the case in the past.

 In writing to the National Assembly speaker, Thandi Modise, Ramaphosa noted his concern relating to the process followed in parliament to pass the Bills – and the numerous submissions made in opposition to the Bills.
 “These reservations lead me to conclude that in its present form, the Bill may not pass constitutional muster and may therefore be vulnerable to constitutional challenge.”